✓ Updated April 2026

 Exploring the Slot Canyons of Grand Staircase-Escalante

-Venture into the mesmerizing, sculpted sandstone walls of slot canyons like Peek-a-Boo and Spooky Gulch.
-These narrow passages offer a cool respite from the desert sun and a chance to feel truly immersed in the earth's artistry.
-Always check weather conditions and consider hiring a local guide for safety and to discover lesser-known routes.
+Venture into the sculpted sandstone corridors of canyons like Peek-a-Boo and Spooky Gulch, where sunlight filters down in ethereal beams.
+These narrow passages offer a thrilling adventure, but be sure to check weather conditions for flash flood risks and consider a guided tour for safety and insight into the geology.

 Stargazing in a Dark Sky Park